-Perfect long exposure photography with ND filters
+Perfect long exposure with physical ND filters

 Long exposure photographs, particularly of seascapes, rivers or waterfalls, can create magical effects that allow you to express your creativity, and to show elements of the scene that the eye alone cannot discern.
 However, it is one of the most difficult photography techniques to master, and can be enormously frustrating.
 Over the years, I have developed a simple methodology to obtain perfect long exposure with ND filters.
 This works for all cameras.
 In a separate post, I cover the use of Olympus computational photography to obtain even easier results.